nenjotsu/me/content/posts/building-scalable-agent-systems-with-a2a-messaging-and-langgraph/index.md

 ---
 title: "Building Scalable Agent Systems with A2A Messaging and LangGraph"
-summary: "**Blog Title Saved:**
-Building Scalable Agent Systems with A2A Messaging and LangGraph

-**Short Desc..."
+summary: "Using Agent-to-Agent (A2A) messaging protocols combined with LangGraph architecture"
 categories: ["agent","building"]
 tags: ["agent","building"]
 date: 2025-08-11